zsoltherpai/feather/README.md

 Not supported.
 The need for it can be generally avoided by a Provider / solid design (favoring immutability, injection via constructor).

 #####Android considerations#####
-For best possible performance, try to make most dependencies immutable, as @Singleton.
+For best possible performance, most dependencies should immutable, defined as @Singleton.
 ```java
 class ExampleActivity extends Activity {
     @Inject